justinvh/raptr/README.md

 - A flexible mapping system that makes modding a painless process
 - Music that will cut you to your core
 - Parallax backgrounds of untold depth
+- Easy map and character development with Tiled and TOML
+- A sophisticated tracking camera system

 ## Building and Running Raptr with CMake